 If you have come in contact with me anytime in the last year, have been following along with my blog, or even just read my About Me page, you will know that we are about to head off on a twelve month adventure of a life time.
 In just two more sleeps we will be getting on a plane, and not coming home for a year.
 A gap year is daunting for a twenty year old just out of school with no responsibilities and their life in front of them.
 For a Gen X, forty-something couple, with kids, a house, cars, jobs etc it can be terrifying.
-Here are some things we’ve had to think about that we would not have had to consider in our twenties.
+Here are some things we’ve had to think about before we leave on our gap year that we would not have had to consider in our twenties.

 Our daughters, Bailey and MacKenzie, are 20 and 18 respectively.
 They are living in a world where kids stay at home and mooch off their parents until well into their twenties.
 We have been planning this gap year since they started high school, so it is no surprise to them that we are leaving them here alone to pay the mortgage and behave like adults.
 I am sure they will make mistakes, just like I did living away from my parents at that age, but it will be a great learning curve for them, and they will thank me for it one day.
 They are both independent and resourceful, and I think they will quite like not having the parents to tell them what to do.